FinchMF/MIDI-LSTM---Training-Pipeline/README.md

 #### Webscraper:

 * MIDI is scraped from www.jsbach.net.
 All cello peices with single voice parts are scraped.
-We do this because the aim is to artifically write melodies like BACH.

 #### MIDI Parser: